CrumbsUC/boop_capybaras/README.md

 ## Instructions
 How many capybaras can you collect in your picture?
 This game tests your reaction time and skill on taking a picture with the most capybaras.
 Then choose from the three pictures and mint a personal NFT.
 Move the frame with W-A-S-D until you find the perfect shot.
 Press space as fast as you can with as many Cabybaras.
-The picture is then minted into a NFT on Polkadot.
+The picture is then minted into a NFT on UniqueScan.

 ## Full Description

-NFTs are widely thought as a monetary investments but we wanted to shift the focus towards the gaming side.
-Our goal was to use the Polkadot blockchain as a secure photo gallery for storing NFTs.
+NFTs are widely viewed as a monetary investment.
+We want to shift the focus of NFTs to use them to capture your favorite moments in gaming.
+Our goal was to use the Polkadot blockchain as a secure photo gallery for storing NFT.
 We leveraged the Unique Network, powered by Polkadot, to upload the pictures quickly and safely.

 # Features -
 ***Unique network*** powered by Polkadot for minting NFTS.